Gerii/sw16_free_LittleWhale/LittleWhale/README.md

 versions.
 (During the execution of a test a connection to telnet cannot be established.
 However, this is necessary to test the navigation feature of our app)

+3) For executing the test we have to enter decimal numbers into text fields.
+The convention for the comma is different in German and English (. in English and , in German).
+As the lecture is held in English we agreed to use the English version.
+Therefore you need an English Emulator to execute the tests

-3) The tests need to be executed with Android Version >= 23.
+4) The tests need to be executed with Android Version >= 23.
 Robotium is not ready for testing runtime permissions so we had to find workarounds.
 (https://github.com/RobotiumTech/robotium/issues/816#issuecomment-215187029)

-4) Since we use a free weather api, it is not 100 % reliable.
+5) Since we use a free weather api, it is not 100 % reliable.
 For this reason it can happen that we do not get the current weather.
 This leads to lower code coverage.
 We included a test report on our team page to show the full coverage.